Agent activity, source quality, customer intent, and human review states were difficult to evaluate together.

 Designed paths for search review, escalation, evidence inspection, and agent monitoring.

-Created reusable status, confidence, evidence, and activity components.
+Created reusable patterns for status, confidence, evidence, and activity history.

 Tested progressive disclosure and hover states for dense information without visual noise.